-This bill would enact the Civil Rights Act of 2007, and would instead subject those licensees to disciplinary action if the above-described discrimination is based upon the prospective recipient's sex, race, color, religion, ancestry, national origin, disability, medical condition, marital status, or sexual orientation.
-This bill would also provide, however, that nothing in these provisions would require any healing arts practitioner to perform a licensed activity for which he or she is not qualified.
+This bill would enact the Civil Rights Act of 2007, as described herein, and would instead subject those licensees to disciplinary action if the above-described discrimination is based upon the prospective recipient's sex, race, color, religion, ancestry, national origin, disability, medical condition, marital status, or sexual orientation.
+This bill would also provide, however, that nothing in these provisions would prohibit the consideration of those characteristics for purposes of diagnosis or treatment, or require any healing arts practitioner to perform a licensed activity for which he or she is not qualified.